Fix QuickBooks Error 6000 83 When Creating & Restoring Company File

 Note: If you want to store your company’s file on a server and need to migrate it to your local hard drive.
 For that follow these steps.
 You can migrate your company files back to your server after fixing the issue.

-• At the very first, Quit QuickBooks Desktop on your server (the same computer which hosts your company file).
+• At the very first, Quit QuickBooks Desktop on your server (the same computer that hosts your company file).
 To perform this, look for the File menu and choose Quit QuickBooks Desktop.

 • Now, Launch the Start menu windows.